swapUniba/FoodPrintDB-Database-Completion/README.md

 Glossary of the project:

 *	SEL Database: acronym for SuEatableLife Database, avalaible in the homonym folder.
-*	CSEL dataset: acronym for Complete and Coherent SuEatableLife Dataset, an handmade derived version of the SEL Database that merge all the information abaout the ingredients.
+*	CSEL dataset: acronym for Complete and Coherent SuEatableLife Dataset, an handmade derived version of the SEL Database that merge all the information about the ingredients.
 Available in the folder "SuEatableLife Database"
 *	FoodPrintDB_v1: first version of the FoodPrintDB database by Amoruso and Fusillo, avalaible in the folder "SuEatableLife Integration In FoodPrintDB\0_FoodPrintDB_v1(DB creation)"
 *	FoodPrintDB_v2: second and updated version of the FoodPrintDB and main object of this work obtained injection the information in the CSEL dataset into FoodPrintDB_v1.
 Avalaible in the folder "SuEatableLife Integration In FoodPrintDB\1_FoodPintDB_v2(DB updates)"